 It is the way you perform the exercise.
 If you pick the bar off the ground with your back rounded like crazy, then yeah, of course, you are going to get injured.

 Like mentioned above, this may be the easiest muscle to get built up.
 Obviously, the deadlift will be the best exercise to utilize to achieve this goal.

-Deadlifts can also be dangerous since a lot of people just never figure out how to use correct form.
-Either that, or they will try to go too heavy to inflate their ego and sacrifice form in doing so.
+Deadlifts can also be dangerous since a lot of people just never figure out how to use the correct form.
+Either that or they will try to go too heavy to inflate their ego and sacrifice form in doing so.

 Here’s a hint: if you have to round your back in order to deadlift 500 lbs, then you should probably lower the weight.
 Drop the ego and use the right form, please.

 Anatomy of the Lower Back